LisaHackett97/help-my-plants/README.md

 6. Use command git clone and the copied URL
 7. Press enter

-NB: In order to work with a clone of this project, you will need to create the env.py file using your own variables and create a MongoDB database with collections.
-See Databas Schema section of this document for more details.
-You will also need to install all of the packages listed in the requirements file you can use the following command in the terminal pip install -r requirements.txt which will do it for you.
+NB: In order to work with a clone of this project, you may need to download all the DB details, then upload to your own DB You will also need to install all of the packages listed in the requirements file you can use the following command in the terminal pip install -r requirements.txt which will do it for you.